CSmithy89/ultimate-ai-rag/README.md

 Notes:
 - Rate limiting supports `RATE_LIMIT_BACKEND=redis` for multi-worker deployments; the in-memory limiter is per-process.
 - Rate-limited endpoints return `429` with RFC 7807 Problem Details and `Retry-After`, configurable via `RATE_LIMIT_RETRY_AFTER_SECONDS`.
+- `TRACE_ENCRYPTION_KEY` is required in non-dev environments; dev/test auto-generates a key per run (existing encrypted traces cannot be decrypted after restart).
+- Cost estimates are token-based and may vary for non-OpenAI models; treat them as directional until reconciled with provider billing.

 ### Frontend